 the interrelations of language, land, spirituality, body, culture:

-she’s also very interested in class and the impact of economic and
+it’s also concerned with class and the impact of economic and other

 @hemaliee.
 She’s currently working on a poetry collection and in the